How to Make a Wading and Flounder Gigging Light Setup

-The only benefit to having them on separate poles is the ability to use a brighter light in our Swamp Eye Submersible flounder light.
-The only light I recommend for the above water setup is our Mini Swamp Eye Submersible.
+- Only benefit to having them on separate poles is the ability to use a brighter light in our Swamp Eye Submersible flounder light.
+The only light I recommend for the above water setup is our Mini Swamp Eye Submersible

 When mounting your light above water, we've found it best to mount it 2-3 ft above the flounder gig.
 This provides enough flood to see what's around you and is also close enough to the water to penetrate through and light up the bottom.